DevExpress/devextreme-documentation/concepts/60 Themes and Styles/05 Predefined Themes/60 Switch Between Themes at Runtime/2 Without Page Reload.md

     ##### Vue

-    Copy stylesheets you want to use from `node_modules/devextreme/dist/css/` folder to the `public` folder.
-If you designed your own theme, place it in the `public` folder.
+    Copy the stylesheets you want to use from `node_modules/devextreme/dist/css/` folder to the `public` folder.
+If you created your own theme, place it in the `public` folder.

         <!-- tab: index.html -->
         <head>